arjanjohan/scaffold-move/README.md

 This command overwrites `packages/move/.aptos/config.yaml` with a new Aptos account.
 The new address is copied over to the first address in the Move.toml file.
 If no address exists in this file, it is added on a new line.

-4. Deploy the test contract:
+4. Deploy the test modules:

 ```
 yarn deploy
 ```

 This command deploys the move modules to the selected network.
-The contract is located in `packages/move/sources` and can be modified to suit your needs.
+The modules are located in `packages/move/sources` and can be modified to suit your needs.
 The `yarn deploy` command uses `movement aptos move publish` to publish the modules to the network.
 After this is executes the script located in `scripts/loadContracts.js` to make the new modules available in the nextjs frontend.

 5. On a third terminal, start your NextJS app: